qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

   Represents the radius of the buffer applied at the end point of the line feature.

 ``Segments`` [number |dataDefined|]
-  Number of the buffer segments
+  Number of the buffer segments.

 Output
 ......

 ``Buffered`` [vector: polygon]
-  Variable buffer polygon layer
+  Variable buffer polygon layer.

 See also
 ........